mysql supports the following options, which

-Comment stripping is deprecated as of MySQL 5.7.20.
+Comment stripping is deprecated.
 This feature and the options to control it will be removed in a future MySQL release.

 Compress all information sent between the client and the server if both support compression.

 Indicate to the server that the client can handle sandbox mode if the account used to connect has an expired password.
 This can be useful for noninteractive invocations of mysql because normally the server disconnects noninteractive clients that attempt to connect using an account with an expired password.
-(See Section 6.3.8, “Password Expiration and Sandbox Mode”.)
+(See Section 6.3.9, “Server Handling of Expired Passwords”.)